hdl/containers/doc/dev/Graphs.rst

 Understanding how all the pieces in this project fit together might be daunting for newcomers.
 Fortunately, there is a map for helping maintainers and contributors traveling through the ecosystem.
-Subdir :ghsrc:`graph/ <graph/>` contains the sources of `directed graphs <https://en.wikipedia.org/wiki/Directed_graph>`__, where the relations between workflows, dockerfiles, images and tests are shown.
+Subdir :ghsrc:`graph/ <graph/>` contains the sources of :wikipedia:`directed graphs <Directed_graph>`, where the relations between workflows, dockerfiles, images and tests are shown.

 (`Graphviz <https://graphviz.org/>`__)'s ``digraph`` format is used, hence, graphs can be rendered to multiple image formats.